ThilinaVJ/Hotel_Reservation_MLOPS/README.md

-# 🏨 Hotel No-Show Prediction with MLOps
+# 🏨 Hotel Reservation Prediction with MLOps

 This project predicts the likelihood of a hotel reservation resulting in a no-show, using machine learning and end-to-end MLOps practices.
 It demonstrates how to take a model from development to production with proper tooling and automation.